Visa Announces Team Visa Athletes with 100 Days to Go until the FIFA Women’s World Cup ™

 - Off the pitch, Team Visa athletes are blazing their own trails: Miriam Mayorga (Argentina) does double duty as a doctor; Sam Mewis’ (USA) leadership led to securing equal pay for her team; Huynh Nhu (Vietnam) broke down barriers as the first Vietnamese footballer to play abroad; and Didem Karagenc (Turkey) is a physical education teacher starting a grassroots football camp for local girls.

-Team Visa footballers from Asia Pacific include Claudia Bunge (New Zealand), Ellie Carpenter (Australia), Mana Iwabuchi (Japan), Nhu Huynh (Vietnam), Cho So-hyun (South Korea), Shanshan Wang and Haiyan Wu (China).
+Team Visa footballers from Asia Pacific include Ellie Carpenter (Australia), Shanshan Wang and Haiyan Wu (China), Mana Iwabuchi (Japan), Claudia Bunge (New Zealand), Huynh Nhu (Vietnam), Cho So-hyun (South Korea), Inna Palacios (Philippines).

 “Women’s football isn’t just about scoring goals, it’s about breaking down barriers.
 Our latest research in Asia Pacific[1] shows that sports provides a platform for women to build essential soft skills such as teamwork, adaptability and discipline – skills that are crucial in both the sports arena and in the business world,” said Danielle Jin, senior vice-president, marketing, Visa AP.
 “We are proud to support the talented team of women footballers in Asia Pacific.
 We hope to encourage more women to pursue both their athletic and entrepreneurial aspirations.”